mapuya19/mapuya19.github.io/about.md

 A film and photography lover.
 I'm especially keen with portrait and travel photography.

-An avid traveler.
-I've been to 21 countries, and hope to go to many more.

 ## **Experience and Education**
 {: style="text-align: center;"}